Webbit CMS will run on most Linux/Apache shared hosting environments as long as it does not do agressive page caching (see note below).

 Although it will run on non-Unix/Linux servers, our experience with other server platforms has not been positive and we nolonger support any non-Linux, or non-Unix based servers.

-Webbit-CMS is written to run using any up to date Unix/Linux version of PHP5.
+Webbit-CMS is written to run using any up to date Unix/Linux version of PHP7.
+The packege should still run under PHP5 but as we add new features we are nolonger testing on PHP5 because there are so few servers which only offer PHP5 without offering PHP7 also.
 The package is absolutely NOT compatible with PHP4.

-The CMS requires MYSQL5i for its database storage.
-For most installations, 1 database with less than 10 tables should be sufficient to run the CMS system.
+The CMS requires MYSQL5 for its database storage.
+For most installations, 1 database with about 10 tables should be sufficient to run the CMS system unless you have a lot of custom forms.

 Of more importance is the number of concurrent connections which are allowed for MySQL.
 The number of concurrent connections will limit how many user can be access a website on pages which involve the MySQL database.
 These typically include calendars, event listings, blogs, logging in and out of private areas of the website and photo galleries.